top of page

 The Stress Of Inflation

-When your money isn’t going as far as it used to, and your salary isn’t keeping up with the inflation levels, it can be incredibly stressful for people.
-Many Americans are living from month to month and paycheck to paycheck already, so not having enough money to cover your living expenses can be very worrying.
+When your money isn’t going as far as it used to, and your salary isn’t keeping up with inflation, it can be incredibly stressful.
+Many Americans live from month to month and paycheck to paycheck, so not having enough money to cover living expenses is a significant worry.

-Stress and anxiety are not just bad for our mental health and wellbeing, but they can also have a significant effect on our physical health, too.
-Stress is a major factor when it comes to people’s experience of low back pain.
-Numerous studies have confirmed that there is a significant direct association between a person’s stress levels and their levels of chronic low back pain.
+Stress and anxiety are not just bad for our mental health but can also significantly affect our physical health.
+Stress is a major factor in the experience of low back pain.
+Numerous studies have confirmed a direct association between stress levels and chronic low back pain.

 1. Stress